psg-AI-Tech/mediapipe-0.8.3.1/docs/getting_started/troubleshooting.md

 ```

 usually indicates that Bazel fails to download necessary dependency repositories
 that MediaPipe needs.
-MedaiPipe has several dependency repositories that are
+MediaPipe has several dependency repositories that are
 hosted by Google sites.
 In some regions, you may need to set up a network proxy
 or use a VPN to access those resources.
 You may also need to append
 `--host_jvm_args "-DsocksProxyHost=<ip address> -DsocksProxyPort=<port number>"`